sapamaunet-cpu/Next_kongkonan/README.md

-develop by bangtoyyi feat AI
+develop by bangtoyyib feat AI